-- Students should not install any software on the lab computers without approval of the GTA, faculty member, or staff member. - Students should not remove any of the cables on the computer and the monitor on the bench. - For external connection, an HDMI cable is provided at each workstation for configuring Raspberry Pi and similar computer hardware.
+• Students should not install any software on the lab computers without approval of the TA, faculty member, or staff member.

+- Students should not remove any of the cables on the computer and the monitor on the bench. - In some labs, an HDMI cable is provided at each workstation for configuring Raspberry Pi and similar computer hardware.
 This cable should not be disconnected from the monitor.